Tachyon-Sonics/Modula2Java17/README.md

 Casting a pointer of a given type to an `ADDRESS`, and back to a pointer of the same type should work.
 The `ADDRESS` type is mapped to Java's `Object`.

-A future version in which records are (optionally) mapped to Java `ByteBuffer` might support pointer arithmetic as well as all pointer casts.
+A future version in which records are (optionally) mapped to Java `ByteBuffer`s might support pointer arithmetic as well as all pointer casts.

 ### Promotion of `ARRAY OF CHAR` to Java `String`